adithyan-tibil/Python/README.md

 # Python
-# This created for intial commit
+This was created for intial commit